Yatharth-Bhavsar/PRODIGY_CS_04/README.md

-# Simple Keylogger
+# 🖥️ Simple Keylogger

+## 📖 Overview

-This is a simple keylogger implemented in Python using the `pynput` library.
-It listens for keyboard events and logs the keystrokes to a file named `keylog.txt`.
+This project is a simple Python keylogger that logs keyboard inputs to a file named `keylog.txt`.
+The program captures both alphanumeric and special keys, running continuously in the background until the `Esc` key is pressed.

+## 💡 Problem Statement

+Create a Python program that logs all keyboard inputs, including special keys, to a text file.
+The keylogger should run in a separate thread and allow users to stop it by pressing the `Esc` key.

-## Features
+## ✨ Features

+- **📝 Logs Alphanumeric Keys**: Captures and logs all alphanumeric keys (letters and numbers).
-- Logs all alphanumeric keys and special keys (space, enter, shift, etc.)
+- **🔑 Special Key Mapping**: Recognizes and logs special keys such as space, enter, shift, ctrl, backspace, and escape.
-- Runs in a separate thread for continuous monitoring
+- **🔄 Continuous Monitoring**: The keylogger runs in a separate thread, continuously monitoring keystrokes.
-- Stops logging when the `Esc` key is pressed
+- **❌ Stop with 'Esc' Key**: Pressing the `Esc` key stops the keylogger.

-## Prerequisites
+## 💻 Requirements

-- Python 3.x
+- 🐍 Python 3.x
-- `pynput` library (can be installed via pip)
+- `pynput` library

-## Installation
+## ▶️ How to Run

-1. Clone the repository or download the `simple_keylogger.py` file.
+1. **📥 Clone this repository or download the `simple_keylogger.py` file**.

-2. Install the `pynput` library if you haven't already:
+2. **📦 Install the `pynput` library**:
     ```bash
     pip install pynput
     ```

-## Usage

-1. Run the keylogger script:
+3. **🏃 Run the Python script**:
     ```bash
     python simple_keylogger.py
     ```

-2. The keylogger will start, and keystrokes will be logged to `keylog.txt`.
+4. **🔍 Monitor the `keylog.txt` file**: Keystrokes will be logged here as they are captured.

-3. Press the `Esc` key to stop the keylogger.
+5. **❌ Stop the keylogger**: Press the `Esc` key to stop the program.

-## Key Mapping
+## 🗺️ Key Mapping

-Special keys are logged as follows:

 - Space: ` `
-- Enter: `\n`
+- Enter: `\\n`
 - Shift: `[Shift]`
 - Ctrl: `[Ctrl]`
 - Backspace: `[Backspace]`
 - Esc: `[Esc]`

 Other special keys will be logged with their names in square brackets (e.g., `[Tab]`).

+## 👤 Author

+- Yatharth Bhavsar